optimistanoop/DLND-Image-Classification/README.md

-## Running the Udacity Deep Learning Foundations image classification project on floydhub.com
+## Running this project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.